jclark/satpulse/README.md

 The PPS output from the GPS needs to be connected to the PPS input on the NIC.

-gps4ptp is a daemon, written in the Go language, which:
+SatPulse is a daemon, written in the Go language, which:

 - talks to a GPS receiver over a serial port
 - uses the Linux kernel's PTP hardware clock infrastructure to